 reimbursement of the cost of diesel during the Cuiabá I Power Plant’s first phase (and, subject to further negotiation, during a part of the second phase until the Brazilian Spur is completed);

-indirectly, the monthly PPA tariff payments; and
+indirectly, the monthly Cuiabá I PPA tariff payments; and

-Furna’s payment obligations in the event of a buyout of the Cuiabá I Power Plant
+Furnas’s payment obligations in the event of a buyout of the Cuiabá I Power Plant.

 The Cuiabá I PPA contains covenants that deal principally with protecting against the impact of a restructuring of Furnas or Eletrobrás as part of the privatization process.
 This protection includes among other things, the assumption of and guarantee of contractual commitments.

-As additional security of Furnas’ obligations, the Cuiabá I PPA provides for an escrow account.
-The escrow will contain liquid assets up to four times the highest monthly obligation payable by Furnas in a given year under the PPA
+As additional security of Furnas’s obligations, the Cuiabá I PPA provides for an escrow account.
+The escrow will contain liquid assets up to four times the highest monthly obligation payable by Furnas in a given year under the Cuiabá I PPA.

 The capacity of Cuiabá II and Cuiabá III is expected to be contracted primarily to Elektro, although ESA has also initiated discussions with third parties.
 ESA currently expects the PPA negotiations and ANEEL approvals to be completed in the near future.
-It is anticipated that the Cuiabá II PPA will have a term of 20 years providing for power sales commencing in the second half of 2002.
+It is anticipated that the Cuiabá II PPA will have a term of 20 years providing for power sales commencing in 2003.
 The Cuiabá II PPA will include an energy payment, which will be capped by a base price, the maximum pass-through price in accordance with the Normative Value.

 Gas Supply Agreement

 The Cuiabá I Power Plant has entered into a Gas Supply Agreement with TBS.
-The Gas Supply Agreement is for a term of 19 years and is designed to be coterminous with the PPA.
+The Gas Supply Agreement is for a term of 19 years and is designed to be coterminous with the Cuiabá I PPA.
 The Gas Supply Agreement provides for a 201 day commissioning period preceding the contract term, during which the Power Plant will be commissioned.

-Under the Gas Supply Agreement, EPE has the right to request delivery of up to 80,800 MMBtu/day of gas, which is expected to be the maximum quantity of gas that the Power Plant can consume during a day when operating at its peak.
+Under the Gas Supply Agreement, EPE has the right to request delivery of up to 80,800 MMBtu/day of gas, which is expected to be the maximum quantity of gas that the Cuiabá I Power Plant can consume during a day when operating at its peak.
 If TBS fails to deliver the gas that EPE requests, TBS is liable to EPE for its incremental cost of purchasing and transporting alternative fuels.
-If EPE is unable to purchase alternative fuels, TBS is liable for certain damages (capped at US$4 million per year) that EPE incurs under the PPA.
+If EPE is unable to purchase alternative fuels, TBS is liable for certain damages (capped at US$4 million per year) that EPE incurs under the Cuiabá I PPA.

 Each month, EPE will pay TBS a contract price consisting of two components.
-The first is a variable component, which is a per MMBtu price payable (originally US$1.21/MMBtu, escalated by the lesser of 2% or US CPI-U minus .0025) on the quantities of gas that EPE receives during such month, provided that EPE is obligated to take at least 80% of the sum of the maximum daily quantities for such month, reduced for scheduled maintenance and quantities not received as a result of force majeure.
+The first is a variable component, which is a per MMBtu price payable (originally at the time of the execution of the contract in late 1998 US$1.21/MMBtu as of December 1996, with mirror escalation provisions as per the terms of the YPFGSA with SCG described below) on the quantities of gas that EPE receives during such month, provided that EPE is obligated to take at least 80% of the sum of the maximum daily quantities for such month, reduced for scheduled maintenance and quantities not received as a result of force majeure.
 The second component is a fixed component payable regardless of the quantities of gas the Power Plant consumes during the month.
 The fixed component is escalated by the greater of 5% or US CPI-U.